bobula85/Evolutionary_Questing/README.md

 this sections of the algorithm is used to reintroduce lost genetic material into the population. this avoids the local optima problem discussed in the attached report

 Survival Selection:
-This function selects the quests that will make up the next generation of the quest population
+This part of the algorithm selects the quests that will make up the next generation of the quest population

 There are many ways to modify the functionality of this algorithm, some of which  are discussed in the report that accompanies this project, and there are many ways to expand on this work (also discussed in report that accompanies this project)